HACManchester/Pumpkin-Hacking/Rules.md

 	Pumpkins come in all shapes and sizes - taking inspiration from your gourd and figuring out how best to use it, rather than making a plan and then applying it to any pumpkin, is a skill in its self.
 Look into your pumpkin, become one with your pumpkin.
 Then carve its flesh.

-* Innovation - 0-5 points
+* Wow Factor - 0-5 points

 	Is your pumpkin sporting a radical new carving method?
 Maybe the addition of a technique, material, or something else entirely makes your pumpkin stand out from the crowd?
 This is where YOU can score points!